-Camino et al. (2018) updated this scheme with a vertical discretization of distinct SOC and litter pools over a 2 m soil profile represented by 11 layers, with geometrically increasing thickness from top to bottom (Figure 1).
+Campoy et al. (2013) updated this scheme with a vertical discretization of distinct SOC and litter pools over a 2 m soil profile represented by 11 layers.
 Camino et al. (2018) further developed the soil C module by including an explicit representation of the fate of DOC along this vertically discretized soil profile.
-Processes accounted for are DOC production from the decomposition of SOC and litter, decomposition of DOC within the soil, -sorption/desorption of DOC onto/from mineral surfaces, vertical advection and diffusion of DOC through the soil column, and lateral, advective
+Processes accounted for are DOC production from the decomposition of SOC and litter, decomposition of DOC within the soil, sorption/desorption of DOC onto/from mineral surfaces, vertical advection and diffusion of DOC through the soil column, and lateral, advective leaching of DOC out of the soil profile, along with surface runoff and drainage.